shuber/owners/README.md

 Define an `OWNERS` file in any directory within your repository.
 This file should contain a newline separated list of subscribers to notify when files within the directory have changed.
 The `OWNERS` files are searched recursively up the tree to make organizing owners more convenient.

-Subscribers can be anything that suits your needs e.g. emails, GitHub handles, or Slack channels.
+Subscribers can be anything that suits your needs e.g. emails, GitHub handles, Slack channels, etc.

 ```
 bob@your-org.com